andrei-chiana/big_data_kickstarter_project/README.md

 # Big Data Kickstarter Analysis Project

 ## Description:
-This is a group project made for the Big Data - Data Analysis course from the University of Groningen, Netherlands (UCG2SC11)
+This is a group project made for the Big Data - Data Analysis course from the University of Groningen, Netherlands (UCG2SC11).

+It makes usage of Python, Jupyter Notebook, Dask, Pandas, Matplotlib, as well as Plotly.

 Group Members:
 Andrei Chiana (@andrei-chiana)
 Dhriti Arjun (@dhritiarjun)
-Dominika Kapunscinska
+Dominika Kapunscinska (@dominikalykowska)
 Michael Evenhuis (@evenhuis99)
 Nora Bongaardt (@NoraRBo)